TeachstoneLLC/puppetmaster-sync/README.md

 ## Puppetmaster set up

-* Configure the Rack application using your ruby application of choice (passenger, puma, thin, etc).
+* Configure the Rack application using your ruby application server of choice (passenger, puma, thin, etc).
 We use Nginx with puma and set up puma to listen on a Unix domain socket, then configure Nginx to proxy requests to the application using that domain socket (http://stackoverflow.com/questions/17450672/how-to-start-puma-with-unix-socket)
 * Open access to your puppetmaster from the Github API server address blocks (important to not allow the *world* to access this endpoint) - https://help.github.com/articles/what-ip-addresses-does-github-use-that-i-should-whitelist/
 * Create the YAML configuration file and put it somewhere on the server (see spec/support/sample_config.yaml for an example configuration file)